wildfly-extras/wildfly-mcp/README.md

 ### Health and resource consumption

-* Hi, could you connect to the WildFly server running on host localhost and port 9990 and get the status of the server?
+* Hi, could you connect to the WildFly server and get the status of the server?
 * Hi, is the WildFly server activity normal?
 * Hi, could you connect again to the WildFly server and give me the status?
 * Hi, could you connect to the WildFly server running on localhost and port 7777 and get the status of the server?